ac999/ac999/README.md

 #### Python Spam Filter

-- A spam filter using Bayse Naive and `sklearn`.
+- A spam filter using Bayes Naive and `sklearn`.
 - [Repository](https://github.com/ac999/python-spam-filter)

 #### Other Projects